DrDoofus-MD-PhD-DDS/hoot-faq/ShuffleDAO.md

 ## What is ShuffleDAO?
 ShuffleDAO is the governance body created to promote use of the DAO's native token, the MINT, as a common currency among NFT communities.
-The DAO also governs the primary method of introducing MINTs into other NFT communities, ShuffleMint NFT Studio.
+The DAO also governs the one of the primary methods of introducing MINTs into other NFT communities, ShuffleMint NFT Studio.

 ## How will ShuffleDAO achieve its goal?
-Through the DAO, we hope to encourage use of MINTs across other NFT projects, in lieu of them having to create their own internal currency.
+Through the DAO, we hope to encourage use of MINTs across other NFT projects, in lieu of them having to create their own internal currency or utility token.
 This saves them time and money, as well as, creating built in value for those communities.
 Ultimately, this also benefits the DAO by adding value to MINTs.
-Projects that partner with the DAO, either directly or via ShuffleMint NFT studio, will receive MINTs in return.
+Projects that partner with the DAO, either directly or via ShuffleMint NFT studio, will receive MINTs in return both for the project itself and the purchasers of their NFTs.

+## What is ShuffleMint NFT Studio and how can it help me?
+ShuffleMint is a generative art creation utility and contract deployment system that comes with a hands on team ready to assist your NFT project as much or as little as you require.
+For more information, see the ShuffleMint FAQ.

 ## What are MINTs?
 MINTs are the native token of ShuffleDAO.
-MINTs are a free-floating token (not pegged in value to another token) that are backed by ETH at a ratio of 1 million MINTs per ETH, meaning that for every million MINTs, there is at least 1 ETH in the DAO treasury.
-The value of the MINT can rise above that ratio, but more MINTs are never created without backing revenue of 1 ETH per one million.
-MINTs, or some derivative such as wrapped MINTs, will not only be part of the incentives for partner projects to reward their NFT communities, but also will be rewarded for staking CryptoHoots, purchasing bonds and buying auction NFTs.
+MINTs are a free-floating token (not pegged in value to another token) that are backed by ETH at a ratio of most 1 million MINTs per ETH, meaning that for every one million MINTs, there is at least 1 ETH in the DAO treasury.
+The value of the MINT can rise relative to ETH, but more MINTs are never created without backing revenue of at least 1 ETH per one million.
+MINTs, or some derivative such as wrapped MINTs, will not only be part of the incentives for partner projects to reward their NFT communities, but will also be rewarded for staking CryptoHoots, purchasing bonds and buying auction NFTs.

 ## How will the DAO bring in revenue?
 ShuffleDAO has several revenue streams: